bellamartirosyan/Stack-Overflow-Analysis/README.md

 Stack Overflow, DEA, BigQuery
 # Contributing
 You can fork this repository and submit a pull request with your changes if you wish to add to it.
 Please be sure to utilize your Google Drive and Cloud login information, include tests to your code, and adhere to the current code style.

+# Credentials
+The project also has Google Cloud/Drive Credentials that are secret files and are delivered by email.
+Please, download the files from the email message and place the files in the project folder when running the code.
+The secret files are: velvety-ring-349218-0b355d98e0e7.json: Google Cloud Service Account credentials client_secrets.json: Google Cloud Client ID credentials velvety-ring-349218-f9ffa94dc6a5.json: Google Drive credentials